sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Add picture commands (or backgrounds) to every page
+Short desc    : Add picture commands (or backgrounds) to every page
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.2
+License      : LPPL 1.2
-Описание     : The package adds one or more user commands to LaTeX's shipout
+Descript     : The package adds one or more user commands to LaTeX's shipout
              : routine, which may be used to place the output at fixed
              : positions.
 The grid option may be used to find the correct
              : places.